Warren and Mary Helen Corning

 Corning married Mary Helen Wick on December 7, 1864.
 Mary was born May 24, 1841, in Youngstown, Ohio, the daughter of Henry and Mary Sophia Wick.
 She received her education at Glendale College in Glendale, Ohio.
 Warren and Mary had six children: Leslie Solon, born in 1866; Henry Wick born on January 13, 1869; Mary Almira (Audenried), born on April 1, 1871; Adele (Chisholm), born on July 17, 1874, and Olive Payne (Pearson) born in 1882.

 Warren entered the distilling business in association with his father.
 Since Cleveland was remote from the grain belt where the company obtained its raw material, a plant was established in Peoria, Illinois, with Warren Corning as the manager.
 However, he maintained his home in Cleveland.
 About 1887, he sold the Monarch Distilling Company of Peoria and retired from the distilling industry.

 Corning then made significant investments in the Standard Sewing Machine Company, the Wick Banking & Trust Company, the First National Bank, and the Guardian Savings and Trust Company.
 He was a director and actively concerned with the management of all.

 Corning was generous with his time and influence in furthering the best interests of the Republican Party in state and national campaigns.
 Genial and affable among friends, he had many prominent social connections in Cleveland and eastern cities.
 Warren was a member of the Metropolitan and New York Clubs and the Ohio Society of New York.
 In Cleveland, he belonged to the Roadside and Union clubs and was a charter member of The Country Club.

-Warren Corning died on September 3, 1899, at the age of 58 after a long illness.
-Mary Helen Corning died on September 12, 1929, and buried alongside Warren in Lake View Cemetery.
+Mary Helen Corning died in Flagstaff, Arizona, on September 12, 1929, and is buried alongside Warren in Lake View Cemetery.